Macktireh/clone-twitter-frontend/README.md

-# Clone Twitter Frontend React JS
+# Clone the Twitter Frontend with React JS